The Claremont Hills Wilderness Park is open.

 All Other Days and Times, $5.00

-2019 CHWP Annual and Resident Parking Permits – Available Soon!
+2019 CHWP Annual and Resident Parking Permits – Now Available!

-Permits will be available beginning Monday, December 3, 2018 at the Alexander Hughes Community Center.
+Permits are now available at the Alexander Hughes Community Center.

 2019 Annual Parking Permit